 Below is a structural overview of the most visible longevity clinics operating in Spain.

-Longevytum (Madrid)
+1. Longevytum (Madrid)

 Diagnostic protocols may include coronary CT angiography (AngioTac), coronary calcium scoring, hereditary cancer gene panels, metabolic biomarkers, and telomere-based biological age analysis.
 Imaging functions as the core assessment, with biomarker layering providing additional context.
 The “Active Aging Plan” emphasizes periodic reassessment rather than one-time screening, tracking vascular progression and biological aging trends over time.
-The clinic primarily serves individuals over 35, particularly those with family history of cardiovascular disease or elevated cardiometabolic risk, who approach longevity diagnostics as structured risk management rather than wellness programming.
+The clinic primarily serves individuals over 35, particularly those with a family history of cardiovascular disease or elevated cardiometabolic risk, who approach longevity diagnostics as structured risk management rather than wellness programming.

 🔎 Did You Know?